clairexen/riscv-fanfic/riscv-long/riscv-long.md

 If `length=31` is reserved for even longer instructions then this scheme would encode for instructions of up to 592 bits length (74 bytes).

-In this scheme there would be no packed format, load-immediate format, or jump-and-link format for instructions >96-bits.
+In this scheme there would be no extended format, load-immediate format, or jump-and-link format for instructions >96-bits.